 Depletion of fossil resources and goals to reduce CO2 emission encouraged governments to boost researches to construct energy planning & policy to increase the deployment of renewable energy (RE).
-For that purpose, governments need sufficient information on total amount required and total capacity of RE to be installed both in present and upcoming years.
+For that purpose, governments need sufficient information on total amount required and the total capacity of RE to be installed both in the present and upcoming years.
 However, there is a lack of information required to measure the requirements to install RE technologies in certain areas in the upcoming years.
-Therefore, a method to collect the information is essential to answer this problem.
-A method that can be used is energy model that aims to project a country’s energy balance in the future.
+Therefore, a method to collect information is essential to answer this problem.
+A method that can be used is the energy model that aims to project a country’s energy balance in the future.
 There are two types of energy model methods: single model and multiple model methods.
-Single model only uses one energy model for projecting energy balance.
-This is the most common method used by modelers since it takes shorter time to generate the model compared to multiple model.
-However, the use of single model may generate only a single dataset, so it may give a false sense of certainty or correctness.
-In contrast, multiple model uses two or more energy models simultaneously for projecting energy balance.
-It takes longer time in generating the models.
+The single model only uses one energy model for projecting energy balance.
+This is the most common method used by modellers since it takes a shorter time to generate the model compared to the multiple models.
+However, the use of a single model may generate only a single dataset, so it may give a false sense of certainty or correctness.
+In contrast, multiple models use two or more energy models simultaneously for projecting energy balance.
+It takes a longer time in generating the models.
 However, the use of multiple models highlights the potential variation in outcomes, consequently, producing more data outcomes and may provide a sense closest to certainty.
-In fact, there is only a very small number in energy modelling studies using multiple models.
+In fact, there is only a very small number of energy modelling studies using multiple models.
 To give a brief explanation on the use of multiple models, the writer has conducted a research in 2015 as a master thesis on the use of multiple models to evaluate: the added value of simulating possible developments paths of the energy mix using multiple models simultaneously.